davidjumiller/Music-Maker-DSL/README.md

 EndSound
 ```

-You specify the sequence of notes (with octaves) in the `UseSound` attribute as shown in the example sound block named 'MyMelody' above.
+You specify the sequence of notes (with octaves) in the `UseSound` attribute as shown in the example sound block, named 'MyMelody', above.

 In both types of sound blocks, you must also specify `Pattern` & `Repeat`.